KanthTS/Agentic-AI-Program-VaraSoul-/Week-1-Prompt-Engineering/README.md

-# 🚀 My Prompt Engineering Learning Journey
+# 🚀 My Prompt Engineering Learning Journey – Week 1 Summary

-## Week 1: Getting Started with Prompt Engineering

-Hello! 👋
+Hello!

 This repository documents my journey of learning Prompt Engineering and understanding how AI systems work.
 As a B.Tech student interested in AI and software development, I started this journey to learn how to communicate effectively with AI tools and use them for coding, learning, and problem-solving.

 ---

-# 📅 Day 1 – What is Prompt Engineering?

-Today I learned the basics of AI, Large Language Models (LLMs), and Prompt Engineering.

-### What I Learned
+## 📚 What I Learned

+During this week, I explored the fundamentals of Prompt Engineering and discovered how the quality of AI responses depends heavily on the instructions and context provided.

+### Prompt Engineering

+Prompt Engineering is the process of designing effective prompts to guide AI systems toward generating useful and accurate responses.

+Key understanding:

 * AI responds based on the instructions we provide.
-* A prompt is simply the input we give to an AI model.
+* A prompt is the input given to an AI model.
-* Better prompts often lead to better results.
+* Better prompts often produce better results.
-* Prompt Engineering is the skill of communicating clearly with AI.

-### My Observation

-I noticed that when I asked vague questions, the answers were also vague.
-When I gave clear instructions, the responses became much more useful.

-### Example
+* Clear and specific instructions improve response quality.

+**Example**

 ❌ Explain Java